-Ideas to help a person with dementia still take part in board and card games, from Living with dementia magazine.
+From the December / January 2018 issue of our magazine, we share ideas to help a person with dementia still take part in board and card games.

 It can become harder for someone to take part in board and card games as their dementia progresses, but there may be ways to keep everyone involved.